haproxytech/kubernetes-ingress/documentation/README.md

 ##### `rate-limit-requests`

   Sets the maximum number of requests that will be accepted from a source IP address during the `rate-limit-period`.
+  To track the http requests rate, a stick-table named "Ratelimit-<period-in-ms>" will be created.
+Example, If the rate-limit-period is set to 2s the name of the table will be "Ratelimit-2000".

   Available on:  `configmap`  `ingress`